Red Deer Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 5.4% in December 2024, down 1.3 percentage points from November.
-Compared to December last year (6.5%), the rate has decreased by 1.1 percentage points.
+The unemployment rate was 6.2% in April 2025, down 0.1 percentage points from March.
+Compared to April last year (5.8%), the rate has increased by 0.4 percentage points.

 Loading...